Dangerous When Wet: Home media

 The Tom and Jerry sequence is also featured in several Tom and Jerry DVD and Blu-ray releases issued by Warner Home Video, including the Tom and Jerry Spotlight Collection, Volume 1 (in the bonus features) and Tom and Jerry: The Deluxe Anniversary Collection (Disc 2, as a special short).

+On June 27, 2023, Warner Archive Collection is set to release a 1080p HD master from the 4K scan of original Technicolor camera negatives.